veyon/docs/user/features.rst

 .. index:: Screen lock, Lock screen, Lock computers, Lock input devices

 Another way to draw students' attention is to use the screen lock feature.
 As during a full-screen demonstration, all input devices on the students' computers are locked.
-The computers can then no longer be used.
-In addition, a blocking image is displayed to prevent distractions caused by open applications.
+The computers can then no longer be used by the students.
+In addition, a lock symbol is displayed to prevent distractions caused by open applications.

 Press the :guilabel:`Lock` button to lock all displayed computers: